 Once the cattle is bought and taken possession of from the market, the rules seem to suggest that it cannot be sold again for slaughter for perpetuity.
 In any case, such a sale is prohibited for six months and authorities have the right to inspect the cattle bought anytime during the six months.

-Another aspect pointing to inefficient lawmaking is the fact that the definition clauses in the rules do not define seller and purchaser.
+Another aspect pointing to inefficient lawmaking is the fact that the definition clauses in the rules do not define who a seller and purchaser is.
 Given that these two are the main subjects of the law along with the cattle, leaving them undefined leaves the door open for disputes.
 Had the law defined the purchaser within the precincts of the market, this confusion wouldn’t arise.
-It is pertinent to note that the parent Prevention of Cruelty to Animals Act also does not define these terms for these rules to borrow the definition.
-The main law only defines an owner.
+It is pertinent to note that the parent Prevention of Cruelty to Animals Act also does not define who a purchaser or a seller is for these rules to borrow the definition.
+The main law only defines who an owner is.

-Another significant restriction placed is that there should be no cattle markets in 25 km distance from the state borders and 50 km from the international border.
+Another significant restriction placed is that there should be no cattle markets in 25 km distance from the state borders and 50km from the international border.
 On either side of the state borders, this will cover 50 km distance.
-This means, thousands of villages across the country would now be unable to hold a village cattle fair and thereby limiting the slaughterhouses’ pool of cattle.
+This means, thousands of villages across the country would now be unable to hold a village cattle fair.

 Kapil Verma, who runs a meat processing unit near Delhi, said such units get the animals from suppliers, who act as middlemen between farmers and the units.
 The suppliers primarily source the animals from markets and village fairs.
 “If you say we cannot source cattle from markets, how else do we source it?” he wondered aloud.

 A abattoir owner in Uttar Pradesh, requesting anonymity, said the units will now have to engage farmers to source cattle as the rules mandate animals could only be sold to agriculturists.
 In order to get around the problem of buying the cattle for slaughter within six months of the sale in a market, he said officials will have to be “gratified”.